Today practically anyone can easily create their very own website, but creating a website that appeals to netizens is a much more daunting task.

 Content blocking ads and pop-ups are particularly annoying when displayed on small smartphone screens.
 Users can have trouble finding the tiny close buttons ads to view the site data and this may result in them leaving the website altogether.

-Web designers should either disable ads for mobile devices entirely or ensure that the ad only appears once a user has finished scrolling through the webpage.
+The web designer should either disable ads for mobile devices entirely or ensure that the ad only appears once a user has finished scrolling through the webpage.

 2. Modern Touch-Friendly Design